On the stability of solutions to Schr\"{o}dinger's equation short of the adiabatic limit: Introduction

 \end{sthm}

-This result bounds the error between the ``true'' unitary evolution $U$ generated by the Hamiltonian $H(s)+\Delta(s)$ and adiabatic unitary evolution generated by the block diagonal Hamiltonian $H(s)$.
-Note that the bound consists of two pieces: the first term scales with the total time $\sim\sqrt{T}$ and can be intuitively understood as the error that arises due to ``tunneling'' between the subspaces $S,\overline{S}$.
-The rate of this tunneling is determined by the Cheeger ratio $h$.
+This result bounds the error between the ``true'' unitary evolution $U$ generated by the Hamiltonian $H(s)+\Delta(s)$ and adiabatic unitary evolution $V_{\mathrm{ad}}$ generated by the block diagonal Hamiltonian $H(s)$.
+Note that the bound consists of two pieces: the first term scales with the total time $\sim\sqrt{T}$ and can be intuitively understood as the error that arises due to leakage between the subspaces $S,$ and $\overline{S}$.~\footnote{{{In the quantum annealing literature, this leakage is sometimes referred to as ``tunneling.''
+However, this is not \emph{bona fide} tunneling in physical space as $S$ and $\overline{S}$ are subspaces of Hilbert space, not regions of physical space.
+Thus, we use the term ``leakage.''}}} The rate of this leakage is determined by the Cheeger ratio $h$.
 The second term scales like $\sim 1/T$ and can be understood as something like the usual adiabatic error applied to the subspace $S$.
 Importantly, the standard adiabatic error is governed by the eigenvalue gap between the smallest and next-smallest eigenvalues of the relevant Hamiltonian.
-Consequently, this error is determined by the ``local'' eigenvalue gap of $H_S$, as opposed to the global eigenvalue gap of $H(s)+\Delta(s)$, as in the standard adiabatic theorem.
+Similarly, this error is determined by the ``local'' eigenvalue gap of $H_S$, as opposed to the global eigenvalue gap of $H(s)+\Delta(s)$, as in the standard adiabatic theorem.
 This local gap is generically larger than the global one.

-Given that interplay between an error term that scales like $\sqrt{T}$ and one that scales like $1/T$, we see that we can intuitively view our result as an ``intermediate timescale adiabatic theorem,'' where the timescale of applicability is governed by the Cheeger constant and the local gap.
+Given the interplay between an error term that scales like $\sqrt{T}$ and one that scales like $1/T$, we observe how our result can be interpreted as an ``intermediate timescale adiabatic theorem,'' where the timescale of applicability is governed by the Cheeger ratio and the local gap.

-Our results have three primary use cases: (1) To prove that, under perturbation, there exist timescales where the solution of Schrodinger's equation converges to the lowest eigenstate of a block, (2) extending this, providing a lower bound on convergence to the ground state, by demonstrating convergence to some other (known) quantum state, and (3) when the ground state of a perturbed Hamiltonian $H + \Delta$ is close to the ground state of an unperturbed, block-diagonal $H$, the theorem can provide faster convergence than that predicted by the standard adiabatic theorem.
-These are particularly applicable to the analysis of adiabatic quantum computation and quantum annealing, as discussed in detail in \cref{s:discussion}.
+Our results can be utilized in three primary ways: (1) To prove that, under perturbation, there exist timescales where the solution of Schrodinger's equation converges to the lowest eigenstate of a block, (2) extending this, to provide a lower bound on convergence to the ground state, by demonstrating convergence to some other (known) quantum state, and (3) when the ground state of a perturbed Hamiltonian $H + \Delta$ is close to the ground state of an unperturbed, block-diagonal $H$, to provide faster convergence than that predicted by the standard adiabatic theorem.